 I have posted the following (in a similar version) on all of my social media:

 “Opinions I express here are my own!
-Repost, likes, etc. don’t imply my support.
+Reposts, likes, etc., don’t imply my support.
 Think for yourself.”

-We are often “caught-up” in internet conversations with a limited toolset to use for communication.
-Limited characters, limited time, limited expressive emojis, and limited to modes of communication that each create a set of barriers to communication that to keep us from fully flesh out the post that we make on social media.
+We are often “caught up” in internet conversations with a limited toolset to use for communication.
+Limited characters, limited time, limited expressive emojis, and limited modes of communication each create a set of barriers to communication that keep us from fully fleshing out the posts that we make on social media.

-Barrier 1: We forget our speaking to individuals.
-In a face-to-face world, we have a limited number of friends, relatives, or family members that we are willing to share our intimate thoughts, fears and loves.
-These individuals know not only what we say, but often what we believe.
+Barrier 1: We forget to speak to individuals.
+In a face-to-face world, we have a limited number of friends, relatives, or family members with whom we are willing to share our intimate thoughts, fears, and loves.
+These individuals know not only what we say but often what we believe.

-Barrier 2: Many of us are reactive communicators response quickly, but often in a manner that is not always fully matured.
-Immediacy is a part of our social media conversation.
-In the manner of a conversation rather than a position paper.
+Barrier 2: Many of us are reactive communicators who respond quickly, but often in a not always fully matured manner.
+Immediacy is a part of our social media conversation, in the manner of a conversation rather than a position paper.
 Communication is incomplete by design.

-Barrier 3: The first draft is not always the best version of thought post.
-Communication immediacy almost always directly opposed to a nuanced discussion.
+Barrier 3: The first draft is not always the best version of the thought post.
+Communication immediacy is almost always directly opposed to a nuanced discussion.

-These five barriers are presented as list of sample of communication barriers that are universal to social media.
+These five barriers are presented as a sample of universal communication barriers to social media.

 What does this mean?

-I try, to the best of my ability, to express my opinions clearly on social media pages.
-You may not be able to fully interpret these opinions if you and I have not spent significant constructive time together (over coffee, of course) communicating about a particular issue.
+To the best of my ability, I try to express my opinions clearly on social media pages.
+You may be unable to fully interpret these opinions if you and I have not spent significant constructive time together communicating about a particular issue.

 There are many opinions on politics that I do not fully explain in my social media posts.